US visitor visas are designed for overseas nationals to visit the United States for a period of up to 6 months.

 Can a US tourist visa be extended?

-A US tourist visa is usually designed for trips of up to a maximum of 6 months, although it may be possible to apply to extend a visit to the United States for up to 12 months in certain circumstances.
+A US tourist visa is usually designed for trips of up to a maximum of 6 months, although it may be possible to apply to extend a visit to the United States for up to 12 months in certain circumstances, usually in increments of 6 months.

 Can I stay in USA for 6 months every year?